The coming methane age – will it ever end?

 In today’s economy, oil is the big boy on the dance floor and Middle Distillates are the backbone of the world’s well-being.
 Diesel powers all heavy onshore transport, Kerosene reigns supreme in the air and Heavy Oils make sure the marine monsters do their thing.
 But it all has a snag.
 At the volumes we burn the black stuff up every day, our planet quickly becomes a living hell.
 Oil products are comparatively cleaner than coal but it’s still very dirty stuff.

 This all mattered less when consumption was much lower.
 But at today’s levels, oil and its byproducts become unsustainable.
-The search for the alternative is on for decades now and its striking that with all the nice ideas that have come up with, methane was almost completely overlooked.
+The search for the alternative has been on for decades now and it’s striking that with all the nice ideas that have come up with, methane was almost completely overlooked.
 Mostly because people perceived it as the little brother of oil.

 It’s an oil product – they said – and so it pollutes too.
 We should go for something really clean – they said – something that does not pollute at all.
 That gave rise to what we call today the various green movements and to renewable energy as we know it.
 The problem – they all work but they firstly require us to change our way of life (which we don’t want) and secondly cost an arm and a leg (and our sanity).